About This Chapter

 6. Stars: Definition & Facts

 Before you name a star after someone, get the facts!
 Stars are a lot more than pretty lights up in the sky.
-Read on for a basic dose of nuclear fusion, main sequence stars, red giants, and more.
+Complete this lesson to learn more about nuclear fusion, main sequence stars, red giants, and more.

 7. What are Planets? - Facts & Definition